zhousarah/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-gpu-linux.md

   }
 }
 ```
-2)  GRID Driver version 17.x is incompatible on NVv3 (NVIDIA Tesla M60).
-GRID drivers up to version 16.5 are supported.`NvidiaGpuDriverLinux` installs the latest drivers which are incompatible on NVv3 SKU.
+2. GRID Driver version `17.x` is incompatible on NVv3 (NVIDIA Tesla M60).
+GRID drivers up to version `16.5` are supported. `NvidiaGpuDriverLinux` installs the latest drivers which are incompatible on NVv3 SKU.
 Instead, use the following runtime settings to force the extension to install an older version of the driver.
-For more information on driver versions, see see [NVIDIA GPU resources](https://raw.githubusercontent.com/Azure/azhpc-extensions/master/NvidiaGPU/resources.json).
+For more information on driver versions, see [NVIDIA GPU resources](https://raw.githubusercontent.com/Azure/azhpc-extensions/master/NvidiaGPU/resources.json).

 ```azurecli
 az vm extension set  --resource-group <rg-name> --vm-name <vm-name>  --name NvidiaGpuDriverLinux --publisher Microsoft.HpcCompute --settings "{'driverVersion':'538.46'}"